deathaxe/sublime-commands/README.md

 ##### Package Control

-As this package is and will never be added to the official [packagecontrol.io](https://packagecontrol.io/) for official reasons, you need to add the following settings to your _Package_control.sublime-settings_ if you want Package Control to keep this package up to date for you.
+As this package is and will never be added to the official [packagecontrol.io](https://packagecontrol.io/) for official reasons, you need to add the following settings to your _User/Package Control.sublime-settings_ if you want Package Control to keep this package up to date for you.

 ```json
 "repositories":